sugarlabs/musicblocks/README.md

 ask it in a comment.
 If it is a general question about Music Blocks, please use the _Sugar-dev Devel <[sugar-devel@lists.sugarlabs.org](mailto:sugar-devel@lists.sugarlabs.org)>_ mailing list.

+9. Work on things that matter.
+Follow three milestones: `Port Ready`, `Migration`, and `Future`.
+Those tagged `Port Ready` are priority.
+Those tagged with `Migration` will be taken care of during or after the foundation rebuild.
+Feel free to participate in the conversation, adding valuable comments.
+Those tagged with `Future` need not be addressed presently.

 _Please note there is no need to ask permission to work on an issue.
 You should check for pull requests linked to an issue you are addressing; if there are none, then assume nobody has done